-A solar collector is a device that transforms solar radiation from the Sun into heat, which is then transferred to some fluid.
+A solar collector is a device that collects and/or concentrates solar radiation from the Sun.
 These devices are primarily used for active solar heating and allow for the heating of water for personal use.
 These collectors are generally mounted on the roof and must be very sturdy as they are exposed to a variety of different weather conditions.

 The use of these solar collectors provides an alternative for traditional domestic water heating using a water heater, potentially reducing energy costs over time.
 As well as in domestic settings, a large number of these collectors can be combined in an array and used to generate electricity in solar thermal power plants.